stevent-team/ayecal/README.md

 PRs are welcomed :)

+Run `yarn` to install dependencies then `yarn watch` to build on file changes.

+Run `yarn test` before committing to run the test cases.

 ### To Do

 - [ ] Recurring Event Support
 - [ ] To Do Support
 - [ ] ICS Parsing
 - [ ] Non-mutable objects?
+- [ ] Support all fields from the iCal spec

 ### License